Table of Contents

 Ductless systems are especially useful when a room addition, garage apartment, shop, enclosed patio, or bonus room never seems to stay comfortable.
 They are also a smart option when adding ductwork would be expensive or impractical.

 Mini-splits give you targeted control, and multi-zone systems can handle several areas independently.
 That is a major advantage if one family member likes the bedroom colder than the rest of the house, or if a guest space is only used part of the time.
 The trade-off is that equipment placement matters, and some homeowners prefer the look of hidden ducted systems.
-Still, when comfort in a hard-to-condition space is the goal, ductless can solve a problem central systems often cannot fix cleanly.
+Still, when comfort in a hard-to-condition space is the goal, ductless can solve a problem that central systems often cannot fix cleanly.

 Why sizing matters more than most shoppers expect